CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 ## What Kubernetes features do not work on CenturyLink Cloud
 - At this time, there is no support services of the type 'loadbalancer'.
 We are actively working on this and hope to publish the changes soon.
 - At this time, there is no support for persistent storage volumes provided by CenturyLink Cloud.
-However, customers can bring their pwn persistent storage offering.
+However, customers can bring their own persistent storage offering.
+We ourselves use Gluster.

 ## Ansible Files
 If you want more information about our ansible files, please [read this file](ansible/README.md)